fictional-pancake/turbo-spork/PROPOSAL.md

 ## Needs and Opportunities
 Games exist like this, but they're not good enough.
-Most similar RTS games (of low enough complexity that they could be played in a browser) are too simple to be enjoyable for long, and most imporantly they dont't have multiplayer.
+Most similar RTS games (of low enough complexity that they could be played in a browser) are too simple to be enjoyable for long, and most importantly they don't have multiplayer.

 ## Audience / Clients / Users
 Anyone who wants to play an RTS game.
 I'm sure we can find some from the computer science class,